 Add some beer or a reduction of the beer to the whipped cream you use to garnish the pie!
 Or make a caramel sauce, here’s my recipe for Auld Acquaintance Caramel Sauce made with Pike Brewing’s Auld Acquaintance Hoppy Holiday Ale.

-To take the custard a different direction, use Left Hand Brewing Company’s Good JuJu Ginger in the filling.
-The caramel notes in the malt flavor are nicely balanced by hot and spicy ginger, which would go nicely with the flavors in pumpkin pie.
+To take the custard a different direction, use Left Hand Brewing Co.’s Good JuJu Ginger in the filling.
+The caramel notes in this spice beer are nicely balanced by hot and spicy ginger, which would go nicely with the flavors in pumpkin pie.

 Pumpkin Pie Filling